SJtoday City Guide Live Banner

 Concert halls

-Since its original opening in 1936, this small but mighty venue has hosted music legends, political figures, boxing matches, symphonies, and more.
-Fun fact: The Who had their first headlining US tour here in 1968.
+San Jose Civic | 135 W. San Carlos St. | Since its original opening in 1936, this small but mighty 2,850-capacity venue has hosted music legends, political figures, boxing matches, symphonies, and more.
+Fun fact: The Who had their first headlining US tour here in 1968 — who knew?

-Hosting everything from emo ragers to throwback nights, this both large + intimate venue in the SoFA District holds an interesting history.
-Enjoy a full bar inside and an eclectic lineup of music acts from Thursdays through Saturdays — shows are 21+.
+The Ritz | 400 S. First St. | Hosting everything from emo ragers to throwback nights and themed dance parties, this venue in the SoFA District holds an interesting history — and between 375 and 500 fans.
+Enjoy a full bar inside and an eclectic lineup of music acts Thursdays through Saturdays — shows are 21+.

-Originally opened in 1972 by the Frank Lloyd Wright Foundation, the expansive theater boasts stunning circular walkways and high, vaulted glass windows.
-Whether you’re seeing a fabulous Broadway production, a concert, or event, the multi-level seating ensures you’ll always have a great view of the stage.
+San Jose Center for Performing Arts | 255 S. Almaden Blvd. | Originally opened in 1972 by the Frank Lloyd Wright Foundation, the 2,677-seat theater boasts stunning circular walkways and high, vaulted glass windows.
+Whether you’re seeing a fabulous Broadway production or a concert the multi-level seating ensures you’ll always have a great view of the stage.

-Walk into this theater + be transported into the 1920s.
+California Theatre | 325 S. First St. | Walk into 1,122-capacity this theater and be transported into the 1920s.
 With its twinkling marquee, ornate details, and expansive halls, the building is considered to be one of the best-preserved examples of 1920s-era motion picture houses in the US.
 It is the official home of Opera San Jose.

 The lawn seating at Shoreline Amphitheater.